 At Garden State Pain Control, our pain management physicians use a state-of-the-art device called mi-eye for diagnosis.
 The mi-eye is a handheld tool that includes a disposable optical needle along with a built-in camera.

 This portable arthroscope provides detailed and well-lighted visualization of injuries like damaged joints from the inside out.
 The mi-eye can fit through natural body openings or through a small surgical opening if needed.
 The mi-eye often replaces the need for an MRI.

-Sometimes, the pain management physicians may use mi-eye in pain treatments, as well.
+Sometimes, pain management physicians may use mi-eye in pain treatments as well.
 It has a lumen built-in, which means there’s a long, narrow channel through which they can administer medications when needed.

 During your Tenex treatment, your Garden State Pain Control physician views the damaged area on an ultrasound.
 They also use ultrasound guidance to extract the damaged or dead tissue that's causing you pain.
 When the severely damaged or dead tissue binds your tendon, it won't ever heal normally, so the Tenex procedure gives your body the ability to heal itself naturally.

 Tenex offers a number of advantages and is a very popular minimally invasive alternative to major surgery today.
 You get quick pain relief, and you have minimal recovery time with Tenex.
 Tenex requires only local anesthesia and there are no stitches with the Tenex procedure, so there’s no major wound care to worry about.
 You can expect tendon healing in around 4-6 weeks.

 Once your minimally invasive procedure is complete, you’re not done yet: physical therapy is an important part of your recovery.
 During your physical therapy appointments, you retrain your injured or previously painful body parts how to move safely again.